Authors often lament about the cost of editing on social media. And I don’t blame them; editing isn’t cheap.

 That adds up to a lot of time spent editing one manuscript.

-Additionally, since editing is a cognitively demanding task, they can only spend about four or five hours a day on actual editing.
+Additionally, since editing is a cognitively demanding task, editors can only spend about four or five hours a day on actual editing.
 The rest of their work day is spent on tasks they may or may not be billing you for.

 3. Freelancers have other expenses